camunda/camunda-8-js-sdk/README.md

 CAMUNDA_OAUTH_URL
 ```

-To get a token for the Camunda SaaS Admin Console API or the Camunda SaaS Modeler API you need to set the following:
+To get a token for the Camunda SaaS Administration API or the Camunda SaaS Modeler API, set the following:

 ```bash
 CAMUNDA_CONSOLE_CLIENT_ID